Introduction to facilitation

 Target Audience: Scrum Masters, coaches, project managers, leaders or anyone wishing to improve communication between individuals and work teams.

 Introduction to facilitation is a first contact with the development of these capacities.
 As a result of the training, participants will be able to directly apply the knowledge they gained.
-They will receive direct support from certified facilitators as well as a participant’s guide containing a summary of the topics covered.

-This training is based on the Ten Directions program, Integral Facilitator Certified Program and integrates the latest research on the neuroscience of education.
 The interactive format allows integrated learning while adapting the training to participants.

 - Demystifying facilitation and the role of a facilitator